RyanVukicevic/Economic-Structure-Classification-Model/README.md

 # Economic Input-Output Model

-**Exploring how industries connect—and what those connections reveal about regional economies.**
+**Exploring how industries connect, and what those connections reveal about regional economies.**

 Rutgers University · CS 439 · December 2025